A Comprehensive Guide to Paying Off Your Student Loans

 Can your debt ever be forgiven?

 Loan forgiveness, cancellation, and discharge are three terms that mean almost the same thing, but not quite.
-The federal government uses the term forgiveness or cancellation to refer to situations where borrowers are no longer required to make payments on their loan due to the job they hold.
+The federal government uses the term forgiveness or cancellation to refer to situations where borrowers are no longer required to make payments on their loans due to the job they hold.
 If the borrower is no longer required to make payments on a loan because of a certain situation like a disability, the government uses the term discharge.

 Loan discharge can take place in these situations: